By default, EventPilot projects are set up to display a session rating.

 Displaying the Survey

-Check with your Client Relationship Manager to view settings so that surveys displays instead of ratings.
+Check with your Project Manager to update settings so that surveys displays instead of ratings.

-A survey button will display in each session and sub-session (presentation level) for the applied type a few minutes before the live session is scheduled to end.
+A survey button will display in each session and sub-session (presentation level) for the applied type starting from a few minutes before the live session is scheduled to end.

 For On-Demand sessions (sessions without date or time), the survey button will start appearing on the first day of your event.